-Chapter 6E, HRS, historic preservation, only to the extent necessary to allow for emergency demolition, removal, and disposal of wildfire-generated debris.
+Historic Preservation Division.
 Any work performed under this limited suspension shall be subject to cultural, historic, and archaeological monitoring as appropriate.
 I also order State agencies and personnel, to the extent allowed by law and in consultation with the State Historic Preservation Division, to protect and preserve items of historic or cultural significance to the town and historic character of Lāhainā regardless of age, including but not limited to, business signs and other landmarks.

-Section 37-41, HRS, appropriations to revert to state treasury; exceptions, to the extent that appropriations lapse at the end of the fiscal year prior to completion of the emergency actions.
+Section 37-41, HRS, appropriations to revert to state treasury; exceptions, to the extent that appropriations lapse at the end of the fiscal year before completion of the emergency actions.